 You’ve probably noticed in the various code block examples in this lesson some lines that look like this:

 <!-- This is a comment in HTML.
-It will NOT be rendered in the browser, even it it's inside the <body> element -->
+It will NOT be rendered in the browser, even when inside the <body> element -->

 The syntax for HTML comments begins with